-We will continue to communicate with you via your registered UCD email address whenever there are changes to safety protocols.
-As was the case last trimester, you may expect changes to many aspects of this guide throughout the Spring trimester.
-This will continue to be the case because we recognise that our teaching, learning, research and support functions may need to adjust in line with national and international guidance.
+University communications about changes to safety protocols will be sent to your registered UCD email address.
+There may be changes to aspects of this guide during the summer trimester to keep our teaching, learning, research and support functions in line with national and international guidelines.
 We ask for your assistance in ensuring that you adhere to any changes for your sake and for the sake of other members of the UCD Community.